Rob Burns

 Rob Burns (born Robert George Henry Burns, 24 February 1953), earlier also known as Robbie Burns, is an English-born New Zealand bass player, author and academic.
-Burns' career spans five decades, encompassing musical genres such as pop, rock, R&B, soul, jazz, gospel, folk, and country.
+Burns's career spans five decades, encompassing musical genres such as pop, rock, R&B, soul, jazz, gospel, folk, and country.
 From the late 1970s until 1999 he toured and worked several sessions a week for artists of international fame, as well as for many major British TV shows, before embarking upon an academic career.

 Burns earned a PhD in music in 2008 and has published work in several academic publications.
 He resides in Dunedin, New Zealand, gaining citizenship of New Zealand on 4 June 2014.
 Burns is currently Honorary Associate Professor in the Music Programme (School of Performing Arts) at the University of Otago.

 Early life

 The only child of George and Doris Burns, Robert Burns was born in Willesden, London.
 When he was four years old, the family moved to the new town of Hemel Hempstead, some 27 miles (43 km) north-west of central London, where he attended Blessed Cuthbert Mayne School, St. Albert the Great and Hemel Hempstead Grammar School (now Hemel Hempstead School).

 In 1969 at age 16, Burns co-founded the band Lifeblud whose live performances included as support act for Wizz Jones, Uriah Heep, Heads Hands & Feet, Caravan (at the Marquee Club), Egg and Stray.
 They recorded three albums as acetates.